Iomante: Progress of the rite

 (1) Preparations.
 An elder shaving the inu, the women preparing sake.
 On the left villagers surround the caged bear and lamenting their parting.

 (2) Coaxing the caged bear out by a leash, to the ceremony grounds.
 The bear's keeper woman follows.

 (3) Bear tied to stake, and shot with the heper-ai (the blunted "cub-arrows").
 A 1914 photo.

 (4) Bear choked between logs to release its soul from its body.

 (5) The bear's pelt and flesh already separated from its soul is laid out on the shrine altar, with offerings of sake, inau, prayer, etc. After this, the skull will be propped up in the nusasan area (Note: A place for "nusa" which is the Japanese word for inau.) and magnificently decorated with inau.
 (Note: In this copy, the inscription is blanked and wanting, and a portion of the inscription for the next scene can be read, as explained in a forgoing note.)

 (6) The festivities after the iomante.
 The villagers regale themselves in carousal and dance.
-At the head seat (kamiza) nearest the altar sits the shihainin (manager) of the commerce center.
-An Ainu-e by (1875).
+At the head seat (kamiza) nearest the altar sits the shihainin (manager) of the basho commerce center.
+An Ainu-e by Hirasawa Byōzan (1875).